lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 ## Day_11 Black Jack Project

 The game is pretty simple, you request the dealer to give you some cards.
 You are trying to get as close to 21 as possible, and all of the cards which have a Jack, a Queen, or a King, count as 10.
+So you add the numbers

 ## Day_12 Number Guessing Project